cooperaj/wow-armory-character/readme.txt

 = 0.9.7 =
 * The activity feed for your character can now be shown.
 This is just like the one from your armory page and shows the last 5 items, achievements and achievement criteria you gained.
+PLEASE NOTE: If you're upgrading to this release your widgets may give errors until their settings are adjusted.
 * Realms are now chosen from a dropdown list rather then typed.
 This should help where the slug varies from the realm name.